-When I first started as a trainee programmer in the December 1979, I was a bit of an oddity because I worked in the mysterious world of ‘computing’.
+When I first started as a trainee programmer in 1979, I was a bit of an oddity because I worked in the mysterious world of ‘computing’.
 I don’t think we used expressions like, ‘technology’, ‘information services’, ‘telecoms’ – it was just all ‘computing’.
 At that time, there was a even split between men and women and we were all pretty young.
 My first boss was only 26, and we were finding our way in a world where we had to code on massive machines with only 1 meg of memory.
 It was pretty exciting times, and a lot of the time we were flying by the seat of our pants.

 I am a member of several tech groups on facebook – some of them are excellent.
 One of the groups is Tech Ladies – and there is loads of interesting stuff from all over the world.
 There is a recurring theme – where are all the women?
 I struck up a dialogue with a young Danish developer who has come up against male colleagues that believe women can only do the pretty stuff!
 I thought Denmark, as a Scandanavian company would be very open to equal opportunities for all and have a lack of bias – but clearly not.
 In her team, out of 53 developers only two are female!